Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 We will create 3 pipelines in total.
 These Pipeline's explanation is given in the start of this section.

-We will use the JSON files located at ***Scripts\Azure Data Factory\Pipelines***.
+We will use the JSON files located at ***Manual Deployment Guide\Scripts\Azure Data Factory\Pipelines***.
 At the bottom of each JSON file, the “start” and “end” fields identify when the pipeline should be active and are in UTC time.
 You will need to modify the start and end time of each file to customize the schedule.
 For more information on scheduling in Data Factory, see [Create Data Factory](https://azure.microsoft.com/en-us/documentation/articles/data-factory-create-pipelines/) and [Scheduling and Execution with Data Factory](https://azure.microsoft.com/en-us/documentation/articles/data-factory-scheduling-and-execution/).

 We also need to update the **\<Storage-Account-Name>** in these pipelines with the name we recorded in step 3.